Searching for long faint astronomical high energy transients: a data driven approach: Acknowledgement

 \section{Acknowledgement}

-We thank Kester Ward for providing a python implementation of FOCuS-Poisson from which the version used through this work was derived.
 Special thanks to Daniele Regoli for the useful recommendations in the introduction and method sections.
 This research acknowledge support from the European Union Horizon 2018 and 2020 Research and Innovation Frame-work Programme under grant agreements HERMES-Scientific Pathfinder n.
 821896 and AHEAD2020 n.
 871158, and by ASI INAF Accordo Attuativo n.
 2018-10-HH.1.2020 HERMES—Technologic Pathfinder Attivita’ scientifiche.
 We also aknownledge the support of the INAF RSN-5 mini-grant 1.05.12.04.05, "Development of novel algorithms for detecting high-energy transient events in astronomical time series".